 Streaming quarterbacks is one of the most repeatedly proven strategies in fantasy football, and it is also one of the most consistently ignored.
-Every year, drafters spend a Round 3 or Round 4 pick on a name-brand QB, and every year a meaningful chunk of those picks underperform a streamer who cost a Round 12 pick or zero draft capital at all.
-The Sharksnip projection model is unambiguous on this: in standard 1QB formats, streaming wins.
+Every year, drafters spend a Round 3 or Round 4 pick on a name-brand QB, and every year a meaningful chunk of those picks underperform a Brock Purdy, Jared Goff, Baker Mayfield, or Geno Smith type who cost a Round 12 pick or zero draft capital at all.
+The Shark Snip projection model is unambiguous on this: in standard 1QB formats, streaming wins.

 The core math

-The gap between an elite QB and a smartly streamed QB is roughly 3 fantasy points per game.
-Across 17 weeks, that is about 51 fantasy points — meaningful, but not season-defining.
-The cost of "elite" is a top-50 overall pick.
-The cost of streaming is the last QB you draft plus a flexible roster spot.
-If you take that draft capital and spend it on RB or WR depth, you buy yourself far more than 51 points of upside in the rest of your starting lineup.
+The per-game gap between an elite QB and a smartly streamed QB is small relative to its draft cost.
+Spread across a full season it adds up to a meaningful but not season-defining total.
+The cost of "elite" is a top-50 overall pick; the cost of streaming is the last QB you draft plus a flexible roster spot.
+Take that draft capital and spend it on RB or WR depth, and you buy yourself far more upside in the rest of your starting lineup than the weekly QB gap costs you.

 Why the gap is smaller than you think